-This small playground is located in the Austin community.
+This small park totals 4.67 acres and is located in the Austin community.
 The park features a water feature and a playground that was renovated in Summer 2016 as part of Mayor Emanuel’s Chicago Plays!
 Program.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Austin Town Hall Park.